pkeilbach/htwg-practical-nlp/docs/lectures/word_embeddings.md

 Each dimension represents a different aspect of the word.
 We do not know what exactly each dimension represents, but we know that similar words are close to each other in the vector space.

-Word embeddings have the following advantages:
+Word embeddings have the following **advantages**:

-- they are dense, i.e. they do not contain many zeros
+- ✅ they are dense, i.e. they do not contain many zeros
-- they are low dimensional, i.e. they do not require much memory
+- ✅ they are low dimensional, i.e. they do not require much memory
-- they allow us to encide meaning
+- ✅ they allow us to encide meaning
-- they capture semantic and syntactic information
+- ✅ they capture semantic and syntactic information
-- they are computationally efficient
+- ✅ they are computationally efficient

 !!! note